-If you notice a metallic smell coming from the furnace, the component inside the furnace may be getting cooked due to overheating.
-In some cases, the smell will be similar to burning of hot plastic, oil, or rubber.
-If you smell odors that suggest that the furnace is burning or heating, you should immediately shut off the furnace and call Allbritten for an inspection.
+If you notice a metallic smell coming from the furnace, it might be due to a component inside the furnace overheating.
+In some cases, the smell will be similar to the burning of hot plastic, oil, or rubber.
+If you smell odors that suggest that something in the furnace is burning or overheating, you should immediately shut off the furnace and call Allbritten for an inspection.

 The odor of a rotten egg or sulfur is another cause for serious concern.
-Fuel providers and utility companies put odor-inhibiting substances in natural gas that is normally odorless.
-So, if you notice a smell of rotten egg, it could indicate a gas leak.
-Not taking immediate action can lead to explosion inside the house causing great devastation.
+Utility companies put odor-indicating substances in natural gas, which is normally odorless.
+So, if you notice a potent rotten egg smell in your home, it could indicate a gas leak.
+You need to immediately shut off the gas furnace and call Allbritten for an inspection of your system.

 4. Pet smells

-A smell of mold coming from the furnace indicates mold infestation inside the ductwork.
-You should not take mold infestation problem lightly.
+A smell of mold coming from the furnace indicates a potential mold infestation inside the ductwork.
+You should not take mold infestation lightly.
 A mold infestation can degrade the quality of indoor air.
-It can cause people to suffer from flu-like symptoms with sneezing and coughing.
+It can cause people to suffer from flu-like symptoms, accompanied by sneezing and coughing.

 Through our duct cleaning service, the qualified furnace technicians at Allbritten will not only remove mold and mildew from the ducts but also take measures to ensure that it does not recur as well.

-Call Allbritten to inspect your strange furnace smells
+Call Allbritten to have our team inspect your furnace